Harris Westminster Sixth Form: Examination performance and recognition

 In its first year of AS Level results, 30% of overall grades were 'A', with the highest achieving departments being Mathematics and Geography at 40% 'A' grades.
 In its first year of A2 Level results, over 40% of results were A/A* and 25% of their students achieved at least 3 A grades with 50% taking up places at Russell Group universities and six at Oxford or Cambridge.
 In 2018, 47% of the A-level grades were A/A* (or equivalent), including 17% A* grades (or equivalent).
 Just under a half of the students attained at least an AAB combination of grades, while a quarter achieved A*AA or better.
 This marked the best examination performance in the school's history.
 In 2019, the school received 37 Oxbridge offers, bettering the record of many renowned private schools.
 In 2020, the school received 44 Oxbridge offers (25 from Oxford and 19 from Cambridge), beating their own record set the year prior.

-In 2016, the school was investigated by Ofsted and consequently rated "outstanding" in all areas.
+In 2016, the school was inspected by Ofsted and consequently rated "outstanding" in all areas.

 In 2019, it was highlighted by the Good Schools Guide as an example of an effective partnership between state and private schools.

-Also in 2019, it was named "Sixth Form College of the Year" by The Sunday Times with the Oxbridge success and support for disadvantaged students noted.
+Also in 2019, it was named "Sixth Form College of the Year" by The Sunday Times, with Oxbridge success and support for disadvantaged students noted.
+The article describes the sixth form as a 'pioneering collaboration with a leading independent school' that 'lifts limits on sixth-formers ambitions'.
+It continues: 'Harris Westminster’s excellent results (as of 2019) rank it fourth overall among sixth-form specialists.
+They are remarkable given that more than a third of students qualify for the pupil premium, the sum of money given to schools each year by the government to improve the attainment of children from homes with incomes of about £20,000.'

 In 2020 the partnership between Harris Westminster and Westminster School was recognised with the "Independent-State School Partnership Award" in the TES Independent School awards.

 The current headteacher is James Handscombe.

+In 2021, The Spectator ran a piece titled 'How Harris Westminster Conquered Oxbridge'.
+James Handscombe is quoted saying 'Our students are driven.
+They see that the world has exciting things to offer, but they know those things are not going to come naturally to them unless they go out and get them.’

+In 2024, it was reported that the 57 Oxbridge offers received that year was in excess of Eton's total.

+In 2025, Harris Westminster was nominated for "Inclusive School of the Year" in the TES Schools Awards.